 - It must cover any unexpected medical expenses such as urgent medical attention and/or emergency hospital treatment as well as repatriation.

-You can find a travel health insurance plan for Germany that fulfills all of the Schengen insurance requirements at Dr. Walter – PROVISIT VISUM, which offer great and affordable plans for travelers who plan to stay abroad short-term.
+You can find a travel health insurance plan for Germany that fulfils all of the Schengen insurance requirements at Dr. Walter – PROVISIT VISUM, which offers affordable plans for travelers who plan to stay in Germany.

 What Does Germany Travel Insurance Cover?